d4rk-d4nph3/Myra/README.md

 This is the develop branch which is very unstable and is being actively worked on.
 If only the features are stable enough then, they are merged to master.

 ### NOTICE TO CONTRIBUTERS
 There is another branch named zero which is created for integration of PyZMQ.
-I will work on that branch for now and will only review pull requests for develop brances.
+I will work on that branch for now and will only review pull requests for develop branch.

 ### Dependencies
 Myra requires the following dependencies:
 - animation